 What Efficient Donor Stewardship Looks Like

-And better language.
-“Your gift helps us continue our important work” is vague.
-“Your gift will provide 50 emergency food boxes this month” is specificity.
-And specificity builds connection.
-Vagueness creates distance.
+Effective donor stewardship doesn’t require more staff time; it requires better systems and better language.
+“Your gift helps us continue our important work” is vague, while “Your gift will provide 50 emergency food boxes this month” is specific.
+Specificity builds connection, while vagueness creates distance.

 Words Matter